 Removeable dentures are the traditional type of dentures that are removed at night.
 This type of denture is what we most often refer to as “false teeth.”
 They are also called “complete dentures” and are used when all your natural teeth need to be removed or are missing.
-Complete dentures are removable as they are held in place by suction.
+Complete dentures are removable as they are held in place by suction in our denture clinic Vancouver.
 They can cause soreness at first and take some time to get used to.

 Partial dentures are a great way to help restore your smile when some of your natural teeth remain.
 They are used when one or more of your teeth remain in either the upper or lower jaw.